paigen11/back-end/readme.md

 ##What It Is
 ---
-This is a group project where we made an organization app utilizing our full-stack skills.
+This is a group project where we made an organization app utilizing our full-stack skills in five days' time in an agile fashion.

 We built a mobile-friendly note organization app where users can make and save notes for themselves to stay organized.
-Users can create, edit and delete notes, as well as change the colors of the notes as the need arises.
-The site runs on MySql, Python, Flask and AngularJS to create accounts and save what's important to you.
+Users can create, edit and delete notes, as well as change the colors of the notes as the need arises to create accounts and save what's important to them.

+The site runs on MySql, Python and Flask on the back-end, and AngularJS, HTML5, CSS3 (styled through SASS), Bootstrap, JavaScript, and AJAX on the front-end, plus the Masonry plugin to create the responsive cards.

 ##What We Used
 ---